augustas3000/ZEN-GYM/README.md

 classes can be assigned to members, as well as bookings can be created by inputing class and member from dropdown list.
 Attributes such as member activation status, member membership status, class activation status, class time, and class capacity were used in conditionals to determine whether booking is successful or not.

+To Run: Have Ruby, and Sinatra Installed.
+Have PostgreSQL installed with a db name - gym.

 For more info contact me at augusto.pasaulis@gmail.com